-Table 2-2 BIOS Error Codes, Messages, and Beeps List BIOS Error Codes, Messages beeps Action/FRU NOTE: To diagnose a problem, first find the BIOS error messages, codes, or beeps in left column.
+Table 2-2 BIOS Error Codes, Messages, and Beeps List BIOS Error Codes, Messages beeps , Action/FRU NOTE: To diagnose a problem, first find the BIOS error messages, codes, or beeps in left column.
 If directed to a check procedure, replace the FRU indicated in the check procedure.
 If no check procedure is indicated, the first Action/FRU listed in right column is the most likely cause.
-Beeps (2: long, 1: short) 2-1-1 This code indicates that a video error occurred and the BIOS cannot initializ video screen to display any additional information. e the 2- (repeatedly) The code indicates that DRAM error hoccurred.
-See "Memory (DIMM)" on part to get more information.
+Beeps (2: long, 1: short) 2-1-1 This code indicates that a video error has occurred and the BIOS cannot initialize the video screen to display any additional information.
+2- (repeatedly) The code indicates that DRAM error has occurred.
+See "Memory (DIMM)" on page 4-14 to get more information.